 - In a medium saucepan over high heat, combine the orange rind and the 2 cups of water and bring to a boil.
 Cook for 10 minutes.
 Drain the water, separating from the rind, and place the water back into the saucepan.
 Discard the rinds.

 - Rinse and sort the cranberries, discarding any soft ones.
 Add to the saucepan.

 - To the saucepan, add the orange juice, orange pulp, sugar, cinnamon and cloves.
-Bring to a boil over high heat, then reduce the heat to low and cover the pan partially.
+Bring to a boil over high heat, then reduce the heat to medium heat to low and cover the pan partially.

 - Simmer, stirring occasionally, until the sauce thickens.
 When the cranberries burst, after about 10 to 15 minutes, the sauce is done.

 - Let cool before serving.

 If you like a more tart sauce, reduce the sugar by 1/2 cup.
 You can play around with the amount of sugar based on how sweet or tart you like cranberry sauce.

 Also, I let this cook down naturally and leave some of the whole cranberries in the dish.
 (We like a chunky cranberry sauce.)
 If you like it smoother, use a mixer or potato masher to make a smooth cranberry sauce.

 Amount Per Serving: Calories: 221Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 4mgCarbohydrates: 57gFiber: 2gSugar: 53gProtein: 0g

 Nutrition information is estimated.
 Changes to the recipe and use of different brands may cause changes to the nutritional information to vary slightly from the ones provided here.